keroxp/servest/README.md

 - Server API: Low-level HTTP API for processing HTTP/1.1 requests.
 - Agent API: Low-level API for managing HTTP/1.1 Keep-Alive connection to the host.

-We doesn't depend on Deno's [standard http module](https://deno.land/std/http) and has our own implementation of HTTP/1.1 server.
+We have our own implementation of HTTP/1.1 server apart from [std/http](https://deno.land/std/http).
 It is because of beeing progressive and experimental.

 ## Usage